KostyaKow/LambdaOxide/lopiper/README.md

       - [ ] #| ; |#

 Quick TODO:
+- [ ] cargo run -- --lex -f examples/py_guile.scm dosen't work because we need parse_line to return Result, run check for result, and if not enough pass more lines to run
 - [ ] remove all old code for parse when it returned Sexps instead of Result
 - [ ] remove child_parse error and return child's error
 - [ ] in get_line of driver, make sure line isn't out of range, and file_lines isn't None